WHOIS and RDAP: Domain Registration Lookup Guide

-Run a WHOIS lookup on any domain and you might see:
+Run an RDAP or WHOIS lookup and you might see:

 - When the domain was first registered